 Advocacy and education are critical components of MCAP’s mission.
 Through our work building partnerships and coalitions and delivering programs in our community, we are helping to increase awareness of the signs and symptoms of child abuse, and educating lawyers, law enforcement, parents, youth-serving professionals, and the general public on child abuse laws and resources available for families.
 Current programs:

 The catalyst for MCAP was an eight-year-old girl who had to testify on the stand about the sexual abuse she suffered from her mother’s boyfriend.
 Judge Wendy Demchick-Alloy and Judge Risa Vetri Ferman, both prosecutors at the time, were in the court room and saw this young girl complete her testimony and then walk bravely past her abuser, her unsupportive mother, and a courtroom packed with strangers, and take her seat all alone.
 After years of witnessing this scenario over and over again, our pioneers decided that this would be the last time and MCAP was born.

-Since our founding in 2004, MCAP’s volunteer advocates have represented more than 5,500 children in approximately 3,700 cases and unfortunately demand is growing – we served 654 children in 2017, marking a 72% increase since 2015.
-With the opioid crisis, insufficient medical, behavioral health and financial supports for families, and an uptick in child trafficking in Montgomery County, we expect this upward trend to continue.
+Since our founding in 2004, MCAP child advocates have provided free legal services to more than 6,000 children in approximately 4,000 cases.
+While we strive to end child abuse via education and advocacy, with the opioid crisis, insufficient health and financial supports for families, and an uptick in child trafficking in Montgomery County, we know our work will continue.